thermalogic/Practices/P3/README.md

 **Object-oriented Programming**(20)：The General Rankine Cycle Simulator

-* Purpose：
+### Purpose

-   * The Rankine Cycle Simulator: training computational thinking and  programming skills
+The Rankine Cycle Simulator: training computational thinking and  programming skills

+Apply **abstraction** and **decomposition** to solve more complex problems

+* Can decompose a large problem into parts and design algorithms to solve them
+* Can recognise similar problems, and apply generic solutions and abstractions
+* Can effectively combine functionality from multiple libraries or APIs and refer to documentation
+* Can write code in a readable way, and/or includes comments where necessary

-* Deadline:  2018.05.15
+**Deadline:**  2018.05.15

 ## The Rankine Cycle: